vaish-1995/travel-explorer/README.md

 4. CRUD operations via RESTful API
 5. Use of Axios for asynchronous communication
 6. Reasons for choosing Express and MySQL
-# 🧳 SPA for a Travel Agency

-> A responsive Single Page Application (SPA) for managing tour packages using Vue.js and Node.js.